paulhibbitts/published-markdown-files/leap-into-open-publishing-guide.md

 A: No (client-side rendering).
 Perfect for LMS content!

 **Q: Is there a cost?**
-A: Free and open source forever!
+A: Free and open-source forever!

 **Q: Can I customize more?**
 A: Yes!
 Host your own instance or use advanced URL parameters.